TanukiSharp/ItchyPassword/README.md

 ItchyPassword is a web-based password manager, that should be usable for anyone.<br/>
 It works fully offline with all the cryptography happening in the browser.
 It requires a browser with SubtleCrypto API available.

-Works fine with Chromium-based browsers (Edge, Chrome) on desktop (Windows 10) and mobile (Android).
+Works fine with Chromium-based browsers (Edge, Chrome) and Firefox on desktop (Windows 10 and 11) and mobile (Chrome and Edge on Android).

 There is the possibility to plug vault storages to automatically fetch and store data from/to external services, so this will require an internet access, but it is optional and those actions (fetch/store) can be performed manually instead.